AI Expert Newsletter

 S: How can I assist you today?

-Me (D): I just installed spam killer and don't seem to be able to
+Me (D): I just installed spam killer and don't seem to be able to get it to work.

 S: Are you receiving any error message?